azdavis/millet/README.md

 $ cargo clippy
 ```

-These can all be run together as they are in CI with:
+These can all be run together as they are in CI:

 ```sh
 $ cargo xtask ci